linux-system-roles/logging/roles/rsyslog/roles/README.md

   - It is required to set for all logs the project identfier for pipelining: set $.logs_collection = "project name";
     For example: In `ovirt` input role, in the default/main.yaml, for every log `$.logs_collection` is set to `ovirt`.
-  - If rsyslog_default equals to`"true, It is required to set for all logs you don't want to be processed by the default rules: set $.send_targets_only = "true";
+  - If `rsyslog_default` equals to "true", It is required to set for all logs you don't want to be processed by the default rules: set $.send_targets_only = "true";

 The `tasks` directory includes 2 tasks file: